cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * **Opaqueness**:
   * Uncertainty regarding a mental state.
   * Uncertainty about which alternative mental states might be associated with a given behavior.
-    * Example: "I think that my relationship with my parents became closer in my early 20s, but I’m not sure."
+    * **Example**: "I think that my relationship with my parents became closer in my early 20s, but I’m not sure."
 (4)
 * **Susceptibility to Disguise**:
   * Recognition that one's own and others' mental states can be disguised.
-    * Example: "I think that my relationship with my parents grew closer when I became a young adult, although my parents quickly became financially dependent on me, so it was hard to tell how they really felt."
+    * **Example**: "I think that my relationship with my parents grew closer when I became a young adult, although my parents quickly became financially dependent on me, so it was hard to tell how they really felt."
 (5)
 * **Limitations on Insight**:
   * Awareness of limitations in one's ability to understand self and others.
-    * Example: "I think that my mother felt closer to me when I began to have children, but I'm not sure."
+    * **Example**: "I think that my mother felt closer to me when I began to have children, but I'm not sure."
 (4)
 * **Tied to Expressions of Appropriate Normative Judgments**:
   * Recognition of mental states as expectable responses to specific circumstances.
-    * Example: "When I was 18, I started to stay out past 10.
+    * **Example**: "When I was 18, I started to stay out past 10.
 She gave me the ‘cold shoulder’ on these occasions, I guess because she was angry and like many adults didn't understand that I had matured to adolescence."
 (3)
 * **Defensive Nature**:
   * Statements indicating recognition that mental states can be modified to reduce negative affect.
-    * Example: "He seemed to ignore times when I was respectful, I guess because he believed in strict parenting."
+    * **Example**: "He seemed to ignore times when I was respectful, I guess because he believed in strict parenting."
 (5)

 ### B. The explicit effort to identify mental states underlying a given behavior (identification of possible mental states that may account for behavior,